What is a CLUE Report?

 Limitations:

-The CLUE report is a valuable resource in real estate transactions.
-It provides essential information about a property’s insurance claim history.
-It helps buyers understand the property’s past issues and can influence insurance premiums and the overall decision-making process.
+The CLUE report is a crucial tool in real estate transactions, offering detailed insights into a property’s insurance claim history.
+It helps buyers understand potential past issues with the property and can influence insurance premiums as well as the decision-making process when purchasing.